Descriptions and Registration Information

 This module is divided into three chapters: History of Rockets; Rocket Principles, Systems and Engines; Rocket and Private Space Travel.
 The module begins with the Hero engine (400 BC) and continues into rocketry from the eras of Dr. Robert Goddard, Wernher von Braun, to the space race.
 The module continues into the scientific principles that govern space flight and ends with a discussion of commercial space flight efforts.
 Engineering students from the Boston University Rocket Propulsion Group (BURPG) are expected to be on hand to assist with this session.

 - Our Solar System: Sun, Moon and More

 - Our Solar System: Planets

 The module begins with the characteristics of space, the birth, life and death of stars, and continues with a discussion of the sun and other bodies within the solar system.

 This module is divided into three chapters: Unmanned Spacecraft; Manned Spacecraft; Living and Working in Space.
 The module begins with an explanation of orbits and the various robotic satellite missions throughout the solar system.
 The module continues with human tended missions by the Soviets, Americans and others.
 The module ends with a description of life in space aboard space stations.

 Download and mail in the registration form below.

-There is a $40 registration fee for each subsequent session.
 Registration includes all workshop materials, lunch, snacks, & CAP AEM membership.